Types of memory verbal. What is nonverbal memory? Verbal and nonverbal memory

 Verbigeration is a rhythmic, monotonous, continuous, meaningless and aimless repetition of any syllables, words, phrases or phrases.

-Peak experiences (peak) is a term introduced by A. Maslow as a generalizing designation of a person’s personal subjective positive experiences: love, boundless happiness, harmony, insight, consciousness of the fullness of existence, “absolute truth”.
+Summit experiences (peak) is a term introduced by A. Maslow as a general designation of a person’s personal subjective positive experiences: love, boundless happiness, harmony, insight, consciousness of the fullness of existence, “absolute truth.”

-Types of actions - the division of the processes of human activity into various types attributable to different levels.
-According to S. Rubinstein, there are: reflex movements (instinctive actions), impulsive actions (occurring in the absence or minimum of control), volitional (acts with the obligatory participation of consciousness).
+Types of actions - division of human activity processes into different kinds, related to different levels.
+According to S. Rubinstein, they distinguish: reflex movements (instinctive actions), impulsive actions (occurring in the absence or minimum of control), volitional (acts with the obligatory participation of consciousness).

 Types of memory

 Types of memory - structuring memory elements according to different criteria.
-According to the nature of memorization, information is differentiated into types of memory: visual, auditory, tactile.
-By the duration of data storage: sensory, short-term, long-term.
+Based on the nature of memorizing information, they differentiate into types of memory: visual, auditory, tactile.
+According to the duration of data storage: sensory, short-term, long-term.
 According to the ongoing processes: memorization, preservation, reproduction, forgetting.
 Depending on the prevailing mental activity: motor, emotional, figurative, verbal-logical.
-From the presence of goals: arbitrary and involuntary.
+From the presence of goals: voluntary and involuntary.

 Visualization

-Visualization is the process and methods of converting abstract information into a visual form.
-A way of consciously forming images in the mind, which leads to the occurrence of certain sensations.
-Creating in the imagination the layout of the desired reality, a practical tool in psychology to achieve your goals.
+Visualization is the process and methods of transforming abstract information into visual view.
+A method of consciously forming images in the mind, which leads to the emergence of certain sensations.
+Creating a model of the desired reality in your imagination, a practical tool in psychology for achieving your goals.

 Taste

-Taste is one of the types of sensations in physiology, an elementary process that starts as a result of the impact of a specific stimulus on the corresponding receptor.
+Taste is one of the types of sensations in physiology, an elementary process that starts as a result of the influence of a specific stimulus on the corresponding receptor.
 In European culture, there are four basic tastes: sour, sweet, bitter, salty.
-In aesthetics, taste is a category denoting the individual's preferences and his own point of view about certain objects and phenomena.
+In aesthetics, taste is a category that denotes an individual’s preferences and own point of view about certain objects and phenomena.

 Power

-Power is the ability of an individual to impose his opinion on others, to force him to act according to his will, to influence behavior, to subdue his will without encountering resistance.
+Power is the individual’s potential and ability to impose his opinion on others, to force him to act according to his will, to influence behavior, to subordinate him to his will without encountering resistance.

-Sanity is a term denoting a normal state of mental health, expressed in the ability of a person to be accountable for his actions and consciously control his actions.
+Sanity is a term meaning normal condition mental health, expressed in the individual’s ability to account for his actions and consciously manage his actions.

 Attention

-Attention is an important and necessary condition for the implementation of all types of human activities.
-A dynamic goal-directed process with a certain selective focus, implying the concentration of consciousness, implying an increase in sensory, intellectual or motor activity.
+Attention is important and necessary condition for all types of human activities.
+A dynamic, goal-oriented process with a certain selective focus, implying the concentration of consciousness, involving increased sensory, intellectual or motor activity.

 Internal barriers

-Internal barriers - a set of special traits of a person's character that restricts or hinders the free choice of a behavior model, leading, under appropriate circumstances, to an internal conflict.
+Internal barriers are a set of special character traits of a person that limit or prevent the free choice of a model of behavior, leading, in the presence of appropriate circumstances, to internal conflict.

 Internal conflict

-Internal conflict is normal: the natural state of a healthy person, necessary for the further development of the personality.
-However, a protracted clash of divergent desires of an individual, a prolonged confrontation of different needs and motives, and vehement contradictions in the structure of the personality are the foundation for mental disorders.
+Internal conflict is normal: the natural state of a healthy person, necessary for further development personality.
+However, a protracted clash of multidirectional desires of an individual, a long-term confrontation of different needs and motives, ardent contradictions in the personality structure act as the foundation for mental disorders.

-Inner speech is a form of speech that is different from sound (external) speech, arising in the process of thinking.
-A universal mechanism aimed at solving various problems in the mind and mental planning, which allows you to better understand the appeals of other people, read to yourself and memorize information.
+Inner speech is a form of speech, different from auditory (external) speech, that arises in the process of thinking.
+A universal mechanism aimed at solving various problems in the mind and mental planning, allowing you to better understand the messages of other people, read to yourself and remember information.

 Suggestibility

-Suggestibility is the degree of a person's individual compliance, the level of a person's readiness to submit to outside influences, a kind of indicator of the ability to immerse yourself in hypnosis.
+Suggestibility is the degree of individual pliability of a person, the level of a person’s readiness to submit to external influences, a kind of indicator of the ability to immerse themselves in hypnosis.

 Age crises

-Age crises are difficult time periods in the psychological aspect associated with being in a certain age category.
-Natural processes necessary for the normal progressive development of the individual, which are characterized by a significant restructuring of mental activity.
+Age crises are difficult time periods in psychological aspect associated with staying in a certain age category.
+Natural processes necessary for the normal progressive development of personality, which are characterized by a significant restructuring of mental activity.

-Age features - a number of natural psychophysiological features characteristic of a person at a certain age.
-Specific personality traits that naturally change in certain periods of life.
+Age-related characteristics are a number of natural psychophysiological characteristics characteristic of a person at a certain age.
+Specific personality traits that naturally change during certain periods of life.

 Will

-Will is a special form of organizing the activity and behavior of an individual, focused on overcoming existing obstacles to achieve the goal.
-The ability to consciously manage their behavior and control their emotions, the ability to purposefully concentrate efforts.
+Will – special shape organization of activity and behavior of the individual, focused on overcoming existing obstacles to achieve the goal.
+The ability to consciously manage one’s behavior and control one’s emotions, the ability to purposefully concentrate one’s efforts.

 Imagination

-Imagination is the ability of a person to immerse himself in the inner world.
-The ability to create mentally new images, ideas, ideas based on previously perceived impressions and manipulate them.
+Imagination is a person’s ability to immerse himself in inner world.
+The ability, based on previously perceived impressions, to mentally create new images, ideas, ideas and manipulate them.

 Perception of space

-Perception of space - the ability of an individual to perceive characteristics about the spatial arrangement of objects and form judgments about their shape, size, relative position.
+Perception of space is the ability of an individual to perceive characteristics about the spatial arrangement of objects and form judgments about their shape, size, and relative position.

 Playback

-Reproduction is a type of action in the memory structure aimed at updating information received in the past, for example: recognizing a familiar person.
+Reproduction is a type of action in the structure of memory aimed at updating information received in the past, for example: recognizing a familiar person.

 Higher mental functions

-Higher mental functions are a theoretical construct denoting the totality of the most complex specific arbitrary processes of the human psyche, controlled by the consciousness of the individual.
-They are social in origin, formed under the influence of human culture, and are not innate, genetically substantiated components of the psyche.
-Among them: perception, memory, thinking, speech.
-In the scientific community there is no single point of view on the legitimacy of attributing attention, will, motivation, feelings and emotions to the higher mental functions.
+Higher mental functions are a theoretical construct that denotes a set of the most complex specific voluntary processes of the human psyche, controlled by the consciousness of the individual.
+They are social in origin, formed under the influence of human culture, and are not innate, genetically based components of the psyche.
+These include: perception, memory, thinking, speech.
+In the scientific community there is no single point of view on the legitimacy of classifying attention, will, motivation, feelings and emotions as higher mental functions.

 crowding out

-Repression is one of the defense mechanisms in psychology, the essence of which is the active, conscious, motivated elimination of any facts from consciousness by deliberately ignoring and purposefully forgetting.
+Repression is one of the defense mechanisms in psychology, the essence of which is: active, conscious, motivated elimination of any facts from consciousness by deliberately ignoring and purposefully forgetting.
 Often an unconscious process of removing unfavorable, inconvenient or interfering circumstances from the space of perception.

 Learned helplessness

-Learned helplessness is an acquired condition that manifests itself in violation of motivation.
-It arises as a result of an uncontrolled situation experienced by an individual, events, the result of which does not depend on the efforts made by a person.
-It manifests itself in the fact that a person does not take any steps to improve his condition, does not try to eliminate negative circumstances, does not seek positive incentives, although he has such an opportunity.
+Learned helplessness is an acquired condition that manifests itself in impaired motivation.
+It arises as a consequence of an uncontrollable situation experienced by an individual, events the result of which does not depend on the efforts made by the person.
+It manifests itself in the fact that the person does not take any steps to improve his condition, does not try to eliminate negative circumstances, does not strive to receive positive incentives, although he has such an opportunity.

-Verbal memory is a memory that is responsible for a person's ability to memorize any textual information.
-As a rule, memorizing just the text can be quite difficult.
-Experts advise to deal with these quite simply: to select bright visual, tactile, emotional associations for words, which make it much easier.
+Verbal memory is the memory that is responsible for a person’s ability to remember any textual information.
+As a rule, remembering just text can be quite difficult.
+Experts advise dealing with these quite simply: selecting vivid visual, tactile, and emotional associations for words, which will make it much easier.

-All information that comes from the outside can be verbal, that is, verbal, and non-verbal, that is, not associated with speech designation (these are faces, routes, music, smells, etc.).
-As a rule, one of these two types of memory is better developed in a person than the second.
+All information that comes from the outside can be verbal, that is, verbal, and non-verbal, that is, not related to speech designation (these are faces, routes, music, smells, etc.).
+As a rule, in humans one of these two types of memory is better developed than the second.

-The left hemisphere of the brain is more capable of memorizing verbal information, while the right hemisphere is more capable of processing non-verbal information.
+The left hemisphere of the brain is more capable of remembering verbal information, and the right hemisphere is more capable of processing non-verbal information.
 This corresponds to the general division of brain functions.
-In 66% of all lefties, the brain works in a similar way, and only 33% of them have changes in the functioning of the cerebral hemispheres.
+In 66% of all left-handers, the brain works in a similar way, and only 33% of them show changes in the functioning of the cerebral hemispheres.

 Development of verbal memory

-Verbal memory is primarily responsible for the ability to reproduce textual information.
-Therefore, in order to develop it, it is necessary to refer specifically to the texts.
+Verbal memory is responsible, first of all, for the ability to reproduce text information.
+Therefore, to develop it, it is necessary to turn specifically to texts.

-For example, at any age, this type of memory training is perfect.
-It is not at all necessary to choose complex works right away, you can choose to start with short and simple texts that do not contain complex or outdated words and expressions that are not characteristic of modern language.
+For example, this type of memory training is perfect for any age.
+It is not at all necessary to choose complex works right away; you can start by choosing short and simple texts that do not contain complex or outdated words and expressions that are not characteristic of the modern language.

-After you have already mastered learning the verses, you will notice that it will be easier and easier for you to memorize the texts.
-After that, you can move on to monologues of characters from plays or more complex texts.
-As a result of such work, it will be easier for you to perceive and transmit any verbal information.
+Once you have mastered learning poetry, you will notice that it will become easier and easier for you to memorize the texts.
+After this, you can move on to monologues of characters from plays or more complex texts.
+As a result of this work, it will be easier for you to perceive and transmit any verbal information.

-semantic memory is a memorization system based on the semantic characteristics of concepts.
+Semantic memory is a memorization system based on the semantic characteristics of concepts.
 The organization and structuring of semantic memory is thus based on a meaningful description of concepts and words denoting these concepts.
 Such memory, as we have already seen, is in a certain sense the opposite of figurative memory.
-The differences lie in the fact that if the image memory is a memory for "raw", "undistorted" images that preserve the topology, i.e. correlation of their spatial parts, then semantic (verbal or verbal) memory is based on a code description of concepts.
+The differences lie in the fact that if figurative memory is a memory for “raw”, “undistorted” images that preserve the topology, i.e. relationships of its spatial parts, then semantic (verbal, or verbal) memory is based on a code description of concepts.

-The code description, in principle, does not retain any topological features of the original concept, if such features took place.
-For example, in the code description of a face, one can speak of sequential lists of characteristics of individual parts, expressed in terms of length, area, indentation, etc. This type of memorization is, of course, compatible with figurative memory and complements it.
+The code description, in principle, does not retain any topological features of the original concept, if such features existed.
+For example, when describing a person in a code, we can talk about sequential lists of characteristics individual parts expressed in terms of length, area, cut™, etc. This type of memorization, of course, is compatible with figurative memory and complements it.

-However, semantic memory is most important when memorizing concepts, words and ideas that have no figurative analogues.
-For example, it is difficult to imagine images of such concepts as “kindness” or “difference”.
-Such abstract concepts, of course, have connections with various images, but these connections, as a rule, are mediated and associative.
-Perhaps the exception is the following examples of synesthesias and exotic figurative associations used by some mnemonists.
-Thus, semantic memory is based on the structuring of meanings, meanings of concepts.
-Moreover, it is based, firstly, on memorizing the codes of individual features of concepts, which occurs as a result of complex processes of identifying and describing these features, and, secondly, on establishing a system of associative links between individual features and whole concepts.
-As a result, it is clear that semantic memory presents much more options for memorization and ways of establishing relationships between concepts than figurative memory.
+However, semantic memory is most important when memorizing concepts, words and ideas that do not have figurative analogues.
+For example, it is difficult to imagine images of concepts such as “kindness” or “difference.”
+Such abstract concepts, of course, have connections with in various ways, but these connections, as a rule, are indirect and associative.
+Perhaps the exception is the examples of synesthesia and exotic figurative associations used by some mnemonists, discussed below.
+Thus, semantic memory is based on the structuring of meanings and meanings of concepts.
+Moreover, it is based on, firstly, memorizing the codes of individual characteristics of concepts, which occurs as a result of complex processes of isolating and describing these characteristics, and, secondly, establishing a system of associative connections between individual signs and whole concepts.
+As a result, it is clear that semantic memory represents many more memory options and ways of establishing connections between concepts than figurative memory.

-On fig. 9.10 as an example or, more precisely, a model of a part of a person’s semantic memory, a small section is given semantic web, defining possible systems of connections between concepts defined by the words of the lines of the famous poem by D. Kharms:
+In Fig. 9.10 shows a small area as an example or, more precisely, a model of part of human semantic memory semantic network, defining possible systems of connections between concepts defined by the words of the lines of the famous poem by D. Kharms:

 The poodle went with him, jumping over the fence,